wavesplatform/docs.wavesplatform/docs/en/ride/advanced/components.md

 ## Evaluator

-Evaluator executes the script on the node in the case of sending a transaction from a smart account, a transaction invloving a smart asset, or an invoke script transaction.
-Script execution is a part of [transaction validation](/en/blockchain/transaction/transaction-validation) and transaction execution, that is, calculating a new state of the blockchain as a result of transaction.
+Evaluator is a node component that executes the script in cases of sending a transaction from smart account, invoke script transaction, or transaction involving smart asset.
+Script execution is a part of [transaction validation](/en/blockchain/transaction/transaction-validation) and transaction execution, that is, calculating new state of the blockchain as a result of transaction.

-Evaluator is a component of a node.

 ## Decompiler